openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

    fields are all the same as the original instance, except for the specified field.

-The `withfield` instruction is restricted; it can only be executed by the class that declares the primitive class being modified.
+The `withfield` instruction is restricted; it can only be executed within the nest of the class that declares the primitive class being modified.
 This encapsulates creation of novel values, so the class can ensure that any value escaping the implementation is seen to adhere to its invariants.
 The `new` and `putfield` bytecodes may not be used with instances of primitive classes, and the `withfield` bytecode may not be used with identity classes.

+(In a future version of a VM, a class may be able to grant access to `withfield` instructions to other clients, on an opt-in basis, if this seems useful.
+In fact, in a future JVM a class may also ber able to revoke access to `defaultvalue` instructions in other clients, on an opt-out basis, again if this seems useful.)

 The `aastore` instruction performs a null check on the element value before storing a value into an array of primitive class instances.